DCP-solved-with-Rust/DCP-solved-with-Rust.github.io/README.md

 Would you like to take a shot at this yourself?
 Go to [the DCP website](https://www.dailycodingproblem.com/) and subscribe to Daily Coding Problem (it's free).
-After you have received your first coding problem from the DCP and you've taken a shot at solving it yourself, come back here and compare your solution to mine :)
+After you have received your first coding problem from the DCP and you've got a solution, come back here and compare your solution to mine :)

 > Hi there,
 >